platonic-io/detsys-testkit/demo/slides.md

       omission(msg0...)
 OR omission(msg1...)
 OR ...
 ```

-* For each run/trace we gather more constrints, so
+* For each run/trace we gather more constraints, so
   create a big AND-formula between traces, e.g.:

 ```